 What makes for good creative feedback?

-Chasing creativity in the workplace –– what's ambiguity got to do with it?
+When it comes to chasing creativity in the workplace, what's ambiguity got to do with it?

 What helps us to recognize good novel ideas?